Click a tag below to see papers filtered by topic:

 Representative publications

-*Grahek, I., *Leng, X., Musslick, S., & Shenhav, A. Control adjustment costs limit goal flexibility: Empirical evidence and a theoretical account.
-[Preprint]
+*Grahek, I., *Leng, X., Musslick, S., & Shenhav, A. (2025).
+Control adjustment costs limit goal flexibility: Empirical evidence and a computational account.
+Psychological Review.
+[Article, News]

-Ritz, H. & Shenhav, A. (in press).
+Ritz, H. & Shenhav, A. (2024).
 Orthogonal neural encoding of targets and distractors supports multivariate cognitive control.
-Nature Human Behaviour.
-[Preprint]
+Nature Human Behaviour 8:945–961 [Article; Press Release]

 Ritz, H., Leng, X., Shenhav, A. (2022).
 Cognitive control as a multivariate optimization problem.
 Journal of Cognitive Neuroscience 34(4): 569–591.
 [Article]